 The application deadline is April 5, 2019.

-Interested counties can learn more about this initiative during a webinar on Tuesday, February 12th at 1:00pm EST.
+Interested counties can learn more about this initiative and opportunity by viewing a recorded webinar here.